raphi/raphi.github.io/_posts/2016-12-13-micro-services-coupling-problems.md

 **3) Data stores stay private**

-Data stores are not anymore accessed directly by other micro-services.
+Data stores are not anymore accessed directly by other microservices.
 However, data changes are populating the data log pipeline asynchronously, making data access for other services available for consumption.

 For example, a new service like a search engine can be plugged to the data pipeline to index documents in its own data structure at its own pace.
 Moreover, this search service is not bind to a specific data store, but can index any data it needs.

-Although other micro-services could potentially publish an update event of a model it does not own, this is strongly not recommended.
+Although other microservices could potentially publish an update event of a model it does not own, this is strongly not recommended.
 Following the [_Single Writer Principle_](https://mechanical-sympathy.blogspot.fr/2011/09/single-writer-principle.html){:target='_blank'}, only the service in charge of a business model should alter the data.

 The data pipeline also comes with some security features, to communicate with it securely and to manage ACLs on the different queues (who is authorized to read / write etc).